HKornchanok/ChangeSolver-DP-BFS/README.md

 ## Overview

-Easy Cashier is a comprehensive point-of-sale application that streamlines order management and provides intelligent change calculation.
-The system uses an advanced algorithm optimized for both performance and memory efficiency.
+ChangeSolver-DP-LCM-BFS is a comprehensive point-of-sale algorithm module that streamlines change calculation using a multi-strategy approach.
+It is designed for high performance and low memory consumption, capable of solving for optimal coin combinations across various input sizes.

 ## Getting Started